Rupak-25/Rupak-25/README.md

 ## 📌 About Me
 - 🎓 A 3rd-year CSE student @DSCSITSC.
-- 💻 Skilled in MERN, PostgreSQL, Redis, REST APIs, with a passion for GSAP & Swiper.js animations.
+- 💻 Skilled in MERN, PostgreSQL, Redis, REST APIs, with a passion for Fronntend animations.
 - 🚀 I love turning ideas into production-ready projects that combine clean design, performance, and functionality.
 - ⚙️ I use GitHub Actions and cloud tools to automate workflows and enhance project performance.
 - 🌱 Always upgrading my skills in full-stack development, deployment workflows, and modern technologies.